Codename-Beast/ansible-role-solr/README.md

 > "You can't limit access to a specific core through security.json - if you need to limit which users can access which sets of data, you'll have to use SolrCloud and the collections parameter."

 **What This Means:**
-- ✅ User authentication works perfectly
+- ✅ User authentication (API) works
-- ✅ Role-based permissions work globally
+- ✅ Role-based permissions works
 - ✅ Multi-core isolation works (separate indexes)
 - ✅ Admin can access all cores
 - ✅ All smoke tests pass (10/10)